nielswitte/OpenSim-CMS/docs/30_API/02_Authentication.md

 The optional parameter ip, can be used to assign a token to a machine that can not perform the auth request by itself, for example if the CMS is running on localhost, the token is for the user of the CMS, not the CMS.

-This request will return, on succes the following JSON:
+This request will return, on success the following JSON:

 ```json
 {